-***All face-to-face training and events are currently postponed until the 31st of May.
-To support businesses remotely, this workshop has been adapted to recreate the experience of our face-to-face training and is now available as an interactive online training session.***
+*** To continue to support businesses remotely, this workshop has been adapted to recreate the experience of our face-to-face training and is available as an interactive online training session.***

 This practical workshop is based upon real life experience of identifying exploitative practice and the skills utilised to tackle it.
 Evidence has shown that exploitative practices such as (hidden third-party) labour exploitation and human trafficking can remain hidden despite certain standard checks and auditing processes.

 This course will go further in helping you uncover exploitation by developing the skills and confidence required to obtain detailed and accurate information through planning and conducting an interview with an investigation focus.
 During this workshop, you will put your learning into practice and get direct practical feedback from the facilitator.

 Please note that attendees should have already attended ‘Tackling Modern Slavery in UK Businesses’ or ‘Tackling Modern Slavery in the Construction Sector’ or have a good understanding of modern slavery, in particular how to spot and respond appropriately to the signs of labour exploitation.

 By the end of the workshop you will: